 What are Cricut Cutaway Cards?

-On the back, you can see which colors are the cards, and which are the backers.
+On the back, you can see which colors represent the cards and which represent the backers.
 In this case, I have white envelopes, three different colors of cards, and gold backers.

 How Do They Work?

-On the inside of each card, you’ll find an adhesive layer, and then you will need your backer sheet.
-Peel the backing sheet off of the adhesive layer on the inside of the card.
+On the inside of each card, you'll find an adhesive layer; then, you will need your backer sheet.
+Peel the backing sheet off the adhesive coating on the inside of the card.
 This leaves a layer of adhesive on your card.

-Put the backer with the good side down on the adhesive, making sure that you don’t go over the fold line in the card.
+Place the backer with the good side down on the adhesive, ensuring that you don't exceed the fold line on the card.
 Once your backer piece is in place, press it down well.
 Now, your card is ready to cut.

 Cutting Cricut Cutaway Cards